simonvbrae/comunica-experiments/README.md

 yarn run index
 ```

 The tool will generate, by default, `profile/cardinalities.ttl` file under each pod, and create a link to it in the WebID document.
 The document contains some data about the predicate counts, as well as the overall triple count inside a pod, and unique predicates and subjects.
+The document uses [the VoID vocabulary](https://www.w3.org/TR/void/).
 For example:

 ```
 @prefix void: <http://rdfs.org/ns/void#>.